 You go through an energy so others can feel your energy, or you use your own energy to “infect” others.

-So it’s all very infectous in a way.
+So it’s all very infectuous in a way.

-When you’re performing on stage, you emanating your energy and the feedback that comes back gives me a lot of satisfaction.
+When you’re performing on stage, you emanate your energy and the feedback that comes back gives me a lot of satisfaction.